12th August 2020

 For a Staycation that won’t break the bank, Lancashire has lots of options.
 Lancashire is the 8th biggest county in the UK.
 North and Central Lancashire include The Forest of Bowland and Pendle Hill.
 West Lancashire merges in the South with Liverpool and further North has the seaside resorts Lytham St.Annes, Blackpool & Morcambe.
 So if you fancy making sandcastles or flying a kite the Lancashire coastline is the perfect destination.
 For waterfalls, reservoirs and country walks, head further inland.
 Click on the images below for more information.

-Merseyside is most famous for The Beatles, maritime and football.
+Merseyside is most famous for The Beatles, Maritime and Football.
 It also offers beaches, museums, parks and much more.
 Why not plan a day to the Albert Dock to enjoy its rich variety of architecture, retail and leisure.
 Or visit Anthony Gormley’s art installation on Crosby Beach.
+Mersey Ferries over a range of different cruises for all to enjoy.
 If you take a picnic, these prove to be inexpensive days out.
-In October you could even plan a day to Sandhill Strawberry Farm – to pick your own Pumpkins, a lovely day out for all the family.
 Click on the images below for further information.